gskgg/SamlWeb/README.md

 # SamlWeb
-This is a Single Sign on SSO
+This is a Single Sign on SSO fdf